-The following signs are exempt from a sign permit (unless otherwise noted).
-The area and number of such signs shall not be included in the area and number of signs permitted for any site or use, however, all other relevant requirements of this chapter shall apply.
+The following signs do not require are exempt from a sign permit (unless otherwise noted),.).
+The area and number of such signs shall not be included in the area and number of signs permitted for any site or use, however, all other relevant requirements of this chapter shall apply, nor shall the area and number of such signs be included in the area and number of signs permitted for any site or use.
 This shall not be construed as relieving the owner of the sign from the responsibility of its erection and maintenance and its compliance with the provisions of this chapter or any other law or ordinance.